We all need to recharge our batteries from time to time, and what better way to do so than at one of Hong Kong’s beautiful spas.

 Sense of Touch

 With six locations dotted around Hong Kong, this award-winning day spa has remained a popular pamper spot since its humble beginnings back in 2002.
 Aside from the incredibly warm and friendly service, highly qualified therapists, and gorgeous range of products (from some of the world’s leading beauty brands) the environment here is simply delightful.
 Soothing music, natural water and stone features, and aromatherapy fragrances drifting throughout the spa instantly create a calm and peaceful ambience that promotes relaxation in the mind and body.
-The brand’s flagship spa in Lan Kwai Fong even has a stairwell themed on the colors of the Chakras – how’s that for zen?
+The brand’s flagship spa in Lan Kwai Fong even has a stairwell themed on the colours of the Chakras – how’s that for zen?
 The treatments here are equally as impressive and fairly affordable considering just how lovely the place is, with a 60-minute body massage coming in at $850 and a Hydrating Recovery Facial costing $820.
 And let’s not forget the four amazing alcohol-themed treatments where you get to bath in Chardonnay, dark ale beer, or sake (2hrs/$1,780) – bliss!

 Sense of Touch, (locations in Central, Repulse Bay, Discovery Bay, Sai Kung, Tsueng Kwan O, and Cyberport)